torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 class of ``LD``, a size modifier of ``W``, ``H``, or ``B``, and a mode modifier of ``ABS`` or ``IND``.
 The 'dst_reg' and 'offset' fields were set to zero, and 'src_reg' was set to zero for ``ABS``.
-However, these instructions are deprecated and should no longer be used.
+However, these instructions are deprecated and SHOULD no longer be used.
 All legacy packet access instructions belong to the "packet" conformance group.